-In connection with the pricing of the 2026 Notes, we entered into the Capped Call Transactions at a net cost of \$ 48.1 million, with call options totaling approximately 5.6 million of our common shares, and expiration dates ranging from September 18, 2026 to November 12, 2026.
-The strike price is \$ 308.72 , and the cap price is initially \$ 343.02 per share, subject to certain adjustments.
+In connection with To reduce the pricing potential dilutive effect of the 2026 Notes, in connection with their pricing, we entered into the Capped Call Transactions at a net cost of \$48.1 million, with call options totaling approximately 5.6 million of our common shares, and with expiration dates ranging from September 18, 2026 to November 12, 2026.
+The strike price is \$308.72, and the cap price is initially \$343.02 per share, subject to adjustments in certain circumstances.
 The Capped Call Transactions are freestanding and are considered separately exercisable from the 2026 Notes.

 The Capped Call Transactions are intended to reduce potential dilution to our common stock upon any conversion of the 2026 Notes and/or offset any cash payments we are required to make in excess of the principal amount of converted 2026 Notes, as the case may be, with such reduction and/or offset subject to a cap.
-As of December 31, 2023, the Capped Call Transactions met the conditions for equity classification and were not in the money.
+As of December 31, 2023 December 31, 2024, the Capped Call Transactions met the conditions for equity classification and were not in the money.